sjfortin/calculator-challenge/README.md

-# Sezzle Challenge
+# Calculator Challenge
 ## Submission by Sam Fortin

 To do
 - Error messages for no inputs
-- Socket.io
+- Styling
 - Deploy to Heroku